s-nam/rottoda/content/index_eng.md

   - Robot
   - Haptics
 ---
-- This is Robot Tactile Data Lab in the Graduate School of Data Science at Kyungpook National University.
+- This is Robot Touch Data Lab in the Graduate School of Data Science at Kyungpook National University.

 > [!note] Lab News
 > - Lab website opened (September 21, 2024)